BruhmaHQ/FLuFHE/README.md

 # FLuFHE - Federated Leaning using FHE
 FLuFHE - Federated Learning using FHE to use decentralized model training and protect it against inference and stealth attacks.

+FLuFHE leverages the power of Fully Homomorphic Encryption (FHE) to address security and privacy concerns in Federated Learning (FL).
+By performing aggregation on encrypted models, FLuFHE prevents the aggregator from accessing the actual model parameters, protecting against both inference attacks and stealth attacks.

 ## Federated Learning
 Explain advantages of FL